erhardtconsulting/tensortrade-ng/.github/PULL_REQUEST_TEMPLATE/b--new-feature.md

 - [ ] I updated the docs.

-This pull request adds a new feature to TensorTrade. @notadamking, could you please take a look at it?
+This pull request adds a new feature to TensorTrade. @chrootlogin, could you please take a look at it?